AuroraD-Hub/RT1_I-assignment/README.md

 - avoid touching the golden boxes
 - when the robot is close to a silver box, it should grab it, and move it behind itself

+The following pseudo-code describes the desired robot activity:

 ## Robot API features
 The API for controlling a simulated robot is designed to be as similar as possible to the SR API.